Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

 \subsection{Time shift for the randomly extended environment}

-With the coupling in Lemma \ref{lem:SmallShift}, the remaining shift can be controlled by the fluctuations of the exponential random variables of the environment using a Mermin--Wagner style argument.
-Intuitively, this means that we perturb the environment while maintaining a total variation distance between the original and the perturbed environment law close to $0$.
-We require the following general lemma on the total variation distance of a family of independent Exponential-$1$-random variables. \begin{lemma} Fix some $M\in \N$.
+As pointed out in Section \ref{sec:StrategyRandomExtension}, we construct a coupling for the TASEP with different initial conditions in two steps.
+In the first step (Lemma \ref{lem:SmallShift}), we saw that there exists a coupling such that with positive probability, the respective TASEPs under this coupling agree after a time of order $N^{2}k^{-1/2}$ up to a time shift of at most $4Nk^{-7/8}$.
+In a second step, we show that this time shift can be eliminated using the fluctuations of the exponential random variables of the environment via a Mermin--Wagner style argument; see also Section 2.3 in \cite{DEP:FPP} for a more comprehensive discussion.
+Intuitively, this means that we perturb the environment while maintaining a total variation distance between the original and the perturbed environment laws close to $0$.
+In order to define the claimed coupling, we require the following general lemma on the total variation distance of a family of independent Exponential-$1$-random variables, which we learned from Dor Elboim (personal communication). \begin{lemma} Fix some $M\in \N$.
 Consider the random vector $X=(X_1,\dots,X_M)$ of independent Exponential-$1$-distributed random variables $X_i$.
 Let $\delta\in [-\varepsilon,\varepsilon]$ for some $\varepsilon>0$, and define $X^{\delta}=(X^{\delta}_1,\dots,X^{\delta}_M)$ where for all $i\in [M]$.
-There exists some $c>0$ such that uniformly in $\delta$, we have for all $\varepsilon>0$
+Then for all $\varepsilon>0$, and uniformly in $\delta$,